 Remove rock bottom on the bottom of the lamp and untie any knots within the cord.
 This knot is to ensure that if the cable gets pulled, it’ll not damage the socket’s connection.

-Pull the cord out of rock bottom of the bottom.
+Pull the cord out of the rock bottom of the bottom.

 Install the new cord and socket by reversing the steps wont to remove the old ones.